New announcement. Learn more

 • Pain worsens with running, jumping, or sports activity, and improves with rest

-• Tenderness when squeezing the heel bone, known as the squeeze test
+• Tenderness when squeezing the heel bone (squeeze test)

 • Limping, tiptoe walking, or refusal to participate in sport due to pain